-When customers or partners send you money, you need to deposit those funds.
+Ordinarily, when customers or partners send your business money, you need to deposit those funds.
 That means waiting until the payment arrives, sending somebody to the bank with the check (or having an employee convert the payment to an electronic payment), and waiting for the funds to clear in your account.

 When you have a high volume of receivables, it takes significant resources to handle those payments.
-What’s more, waiting for paper checks to move across the country means you have to wait an extra day or two before you get paid.
+What’s more, waiting for paper checks to move through the postal system and find their way across the country means you have to wait at least one to three days before you get paid.

-With your local mail service, you might only get one delivery per day, resulting in extra “float” time.
-Especially when the dollar amounts are large, waiting one more business day can be costly.
+With your local mail service, you might only get one delivery per day.
+That results in extra “float” time, which refers to how long checks spend in the postal system.
+Especially when the dollar amounts are large, waiting just one extra business day can be costly.

-Additional tools: some lockbox providers offer additional features that keep things moving smoothly.
+Some lockbox systems offer additional features that keep things moving smoothly.
 For example, your bank might keep a record of account numbers from customer checks so that they can identify how to credit a payment if your customer forgets to include a payment coupon (or the customer doesn’t provide his account number).
-For any oddball items or errors, the bank can set up a website where you view these “exceptions” and decide what to do about the payment.
+For any oddball items or errors, the bank might set up an online portal where you can view these issues and resolve them.

 Many banks will convert check payments to electronic payments for you (when allowed).
 Others offer electronic lockboxes, whereby check payments get aggregated and then sent directly to the business bank account as an ACH deposit.
 This option may allow your business to get paid two to three days sooner than with paper checks.